brendanAlbert/occProgQAForum/flask_sqlite/README.md

 # a simple flask database app

- ~ credit for this code belongs to https://www.tutorialspoint.com/flask/flask_sqlite.htm
+ ~ Code credit belongs to: [tutorialspoint.com/flask](https://www.tutorialspoint.com/flask/flask_sqlite.htm)

+# steps to take before this code will work for you: